\'Etale duality for constructible sheaves on arithmetic schemes: The case where is invertible on the scheme

 in $D^+(Z_\et,\L)$, where $(*)$ is the cobase-change morphism (cf.\ \cite{sga4} XVIII.3.1.13.2) for the right square of \eqref{CD:schemes}.
 More precisely, $\alpha$ is obtained by restricting $\gamma$ to $y$, and $\beta$ is defined as the composite

 where $(**)$ is the cobase-change morphism for the left square of \eqref{CD:schemes}.
 Therefore the square (3) is commutative by \eqref{eq-0.4.1}.
 On the other hand, the diagram (1) is commutative by the regular case \S\ref{sect1-2}, and moreover, the outer large square of Figure 1 commutes by the definition of $\dKyx$ (cf.\ \S\ref{sect0-6} (II)) and the fact that the trace map $\tr_{h}$ coincides with the corestriction map of Galois cohomology groups (cf.\ \cite{sga4} XVIII.2.9 (Var 4)).
 Therefore, once we show that the diagrams (2) and (4) commute, we will have obtained the commutativity of (5), i.e., Theorem \ref{prop:appA}.
-In what follows, we prove only the commutativity of (4); the diagram (2) is simpler and left to the reader.
-Put and take a section $s : X \hra \P$.
-Let $t:x \hra Q$ be the restriction of $s$ to $x$, and let $i_Q$ (resp.\ $\iota_{\varSigma}$) be the closed immersion $Q \hra \P$ (resp.\ $\varSigma \hra Q$).
-Consider the following diagram:
+One can easily deduce the commutativity of (2) and (4) from a compatibility result of Riou \cite{riou} 2.34.
+However we include a simple proof of the commutativity of (4) here for the convenience of the reader (the diagram (2) is simpler and left to the reader).